Revisiting Neutrino Masses In Clockwork Models: Non-local Clockwork Models

 Now for n = 3 in the limiting case, the 0-mode eigenvector is

 with conditions

 it produces greater suppression than CW.

 To compare with CW, we took n = 40 gears with m = 1 TeV, q = -2 to produce O(1) eV mass from the TeV scale, here it can be done with n = 25 for q = -2 and $q'$ = -3.
 One will notice that we took $-ve$ values for coupling parameters $q_i$, this is necessary to get bigger components in 0-mode, for $+ve$ values of $q_i$, the components cancel within themselves as can be seen in eq.\eqref{q-ve} and hence does not give large localization.
 Apart from faster localization, the NNN CW model relaxes the condition of $q > 1$ for localization to take place.
-This model achieves localization even for $q$ = 1 due to extra combinatorics factors in the components of 0-mode.
+This model achieves localization even for $|q|$ = 1 due to extra combinatorics factors in the components of 0-mode.
+This is explicitly shown in Fig. \ref{NNN_local} and compared with other models in Table \ref{tab:clockwork_model_comparison}.
 Again to study the effect of SM neutrino coupling with NNN CW fermions perturbatively, we will consider the interaction term in Lagrangian of the same form as before eq.\eqref{lint}.

 The Dirac mass matrix in the basis $\{\overline{\nu},\overline{L}_n, \overline{L}_{n-1},\hdots \overline{L}_1 \}$ and $\{R_{n+1}, R_n, R_{n-1},\hdots R_1 \}$ for Y = 0 is given by

 The masses for right-handed CW fermions will be again given by $m\sqrt{\Tilde{\lambda_i}} $, with $\Tilde{\lambda_i}$ denoting the eigenvalues of the matrix $\Tilde{M^\dagger}\Tilde{M}$/$m^2$.